matheusdemicheli/orkut_communities/README.md

-This repository contains the code for the website http://www.orkutcomunidades.com.br
+This repository contains the code of the website http://www.orkutcomunidades.com.br